wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Can I Find a Lost Traffic Ticket in Wisconsin?

-Suppose a ticketed individual lost his or her traffic ticket, contact the Circuit Court of the county where the ticket was issued.
+If a ticketed individual lost his or her traffic ticket, they may contact the Circuit Court of the county where the ticket was issued.
 A court copy is usually available for viewing, and the individual may request copies.
 The Circuit Court traffic tickets platform also allows persons with lost tickets to access the details of their citations.
-The needed information is the names and license numbers and the county where the ticket was issued.
-For this reason, alleged persons are encouraged to copy out critical details of the ticket to a safe place so they can proceed with payments without delay should the ticket get lost.
+The information required to facilitate the search are the names and license numbers and the county where the ticket was issued.
+For this reason, alleged offenders are encouraged to copy out critical details of the ticket to a safe place so they can proceed with payments without delay should the ticket get lost.

 How Long Does a Traffic Ticket Stay on Your Record in Wisconsin?

-The Circuit Court reports all traffic tickets to the State Department of Transportation (WinDoT) as driving conviction points.
-The minimum time frame, after which driving convictions are eligible for removal, is five years.
-Serious traffic violations like driving under the influence (DUI) or driving while intoxicated (DWI) remain on the driving record for at least 55 years.
+The Circuit Court typically reports traffic tickets to the State Department of Transportation (WinDoT) as driving conviction points.
+Typically, the minimum time frame, after which driving convictions are eligible for removal, is five years.
+Serious traffic violations like driving under the influence (DUI) or driving while intoxicated (DWI) may remain on the driving record for at least 55 years.
 The same rule applies to some commercial driver convictions.

 Is a Summons Worse Than a Ticket in Wisconsin?